 In farming, time management is essential.
-Try to be early for work and any appointments.

 In farming, not only hard skills are needed (for example how to drive, vaccinate, irrigate or prune plants) but also soft skills such as good clear communication, positive attitude and honesty.
 Remember that everything you do creates an impression on someone.
 Make sure those impressions are positive.